 Sunshine State Loans.
-The City has previously borrowed and has outstanding an aggregate principal amount of \$112,038,000 from the Sunshine State Governmental Financing Commission ("Sunshine State") through the Sunshine State Commercial Paper Program (the "Series H Sunshine State Loans").
+The City has previously borrowed and has outstanding an aggregate principal amount of \$115,740,000 from the Sunshine State Governmental Financing Commission ("Sunshine State") through the Sunshine State Commercial Paper Program (the "Series H Sunshine State Loans").
 The Series H Sunshine State Loans, together with any other loans hereafter obtained from the Sunshine State, are collectively referred to herein as the "Sunshine State Loans."
-The City's obligation to repay the Sunshine State Loans is secured by a covenant of the City to budget and appropriate from amounts that also constitute Covenant Revenues.
+The City's obligation to repay the Sunshine State Loans is secured by a covenant of the City to budget and appropriate Covenant Revenues.

 SunRail.
 As part of the effort to implement the commuter rails system known as "SunRail," the City, together with the Florida Department of Transportation ("FDOT") and Orange, Osceola, Seminole and Volusia Counties (such counties, together with the City are referred to collectively as the "Local Government Partners") developed financing and operating plans for the acquisition, construction and operation of SunRail.
-The financing and operating plan for SunRail is being implemented pursuant to an Interlocal Funding Agreement for Acquisition and Construction of the Central Florida Commuter Rail System entered into among FDOT and the Local Government Partners (the "Interlocal Funding Agreement"), and an Interlocal Governance Agreement for the Creation of the Central Florida Commuter Rail Florida Commuter Rail System entered into among the Local Government Partners (the "Interlocal Funding Agreement").
+The financing and operating plan for SunRail is being implemented pursuant to an Interlocal Funding Agreement for Acquisition and Construction of the Central Florida Commuter Rail System entered into among FDOT and the Local Government Partners (the "Interlocal Funding Agreement"), and an Interlocal Governance Agreement for the Creation of the Central Florida Commuter Rail Commission entered into among the Local Government Partners (the "Interlocal Governance Agreement").

 To fund its initial capital contribution under the Interlocal Funding Agreement, the City entered into a loan agreement with the State of Florida Infrastructure Bank Loan Program (the "SIB Loan").
-The SIB Loan currently has \$8,046,205 outstanding.
+The SIB Loan currently has \$9,541,879 outstanding.
 Repayment of the outstanding amounts is expected to continue through Fiscal Year 2021.
-The City's obligation to repay the SIB Loan is secured by a covenant of the City to budget and appropriate from amounts that also constitute Covenant Revenues.
+The City's obligation to repay the SIB Loan is secured by a covenant of the City to budget and appropriate Covenant Revenues.

-Pursuant to the Interlocal Governance Agreement each Local Government Partner is required to pay its "Share of Local Operating Support" to fund operating deficits of SunRail, commencing seven years after SunRail was placed in service, which occurred in May 2014.
+Pursuant to the Interlocal Governance Agreement each Local Government Partner is required to pay its "Share of Local Operating Support" to fund operating deficits of SunRail, commencing seven years after SunRail is placed in service.
 Each Local Government Partner's Share of Local Operating Support will be calculated pursuant to a formula based upon the number of passengers embarking and disembarking at stations located in its jurisdiction.
 The City has covenanted in the Interlocal Governance Agreement, to budget and appropriate Covenant Revenues in each year sufficient to pay its Share of Local Operating Support.

 However, the City's obligation to pay its Share of Local Operating Support is not indebtedness and does not constitute Non-Self Sufficient Debt.

 Contract TDT Revenue Bonds.
-The City previously issued its Contract Tourist Development Tax Revenue Bonds, Series 2014A (the "Contract TDT Revenue Bonds"), which are primarily secured by payments received by the City from the County of an incremental portion of tourist development tax revenues above an ascending base amount (the "Contract TDT Revenue Payments") pursuant to the terms of an Amended and Restated Orlando/Orange County Interlocal Agreement, among the City, the County and the City of Orlando, Florida Community Redevelopment Agency (the "Contract TDT Interlocal Agreement").
-In the event the Contract TDT Revenue Payments, and the various liquidity and reserve accounts established for the benefit of the Contract TDT Revenue Bonds, are insufficient to pay debt service on the Contract TDT Revenue Bonds, the Contract TDT Revenue Bonds are additionally secured by a covenant of the City to budget and appropriate Covenant Revenues.
-Amounts collected and currently on deposit in the various liquidity and reserve accounts are sufficient to make scheduled debt service payments on the Contract TDT Revenue Bonds through November 1, 2022.
+The City previously issued its Contract Tourist Development Tax Revenue Bonds, Series 2014A (the "Contract TDT Revenue Bonds"), which are primarily secured by payments received by the City from the County of a certain portion of tourist development tax revenues (the "Contract TDT Revenue Payments") pursuant to the terms of an Amended and Restated Orlando/Orange County Interlocal Agreement, among the City, the County and the City of Orlando, Florida Community Redevelopment Agency (the "Contract TDT Interlocal Agreement").
+In the event the Contract TDT Revenue Payments are insufficient to pay debt service on the Contract TDT Revenue Bonds, the Contract TDT Revenue Bonds are additionally secured by a covenant of the City to budget and appropriate Covenant Revenues.
 The Contract TDT Revenue Bonds constitute Non-Self Sufficient debt and currently have \$236,290,000 in aggregate principal amount outstanding.
-To date, no such insufficiency has occurred requiring the use of Covenant Revenues to pay debt service on the Covenant TDT Revenue Bonds.

-The following table provides the estimated debt service schedule for all of the City's Outstanding Bonds and other Non-Self Sufficient Debt as of September 30, 2015, and prior to the issuance of the Series 2016 Bonds and the refunding of the Refunded Bonds.
+The following table provides the debt service schedule for all of the City's Outstanding Bonds and other Non-Self Sufficient Debt.